heoelri/container-bootcamp/labs/day1-labs/03-create-aks-cluster.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) **Perform these steps in the Jumpbox**

+0. Execute the following command to update the AZURE CLI in the jump box
+    ```
+    sudo yum update azure-cli
+    ```
 1. In the ssh session login to the Azure subscription
     ```
     az login